kerimoyle/libcellml-tutorials/theory/theory_iongates.rst

     :align: center
     :width: 50%

-    Distribution of microstates in a system cite ``11``.
+    Distribution of microstates in a system [#]_.
 The 16 particles in a confined region (left) have only one possible arrangement (:math:`W=1`) and therefore zero entropy (:math:`k_{B}\ln W=0`).
 When the barrier is removed and the number of possible locations for each particle increases